 Butaniku is the Japanese word for pork.
 It’s the combination of buta (pig) and niku (meat).
 It is pronounced “boo-

 “The most popular type of meat by far in Japan is pork.
 Nearly as much pork is consumed as chicken and beef combined.” — The Japan Times

 Chikin is the borrowed word for chicken.
 It is essentially the Japanese pronunciation of the English word.

 For example, tori-kawa is a type of yakitori — it’s grilled chicken skin.

-When shopping at a Japanese supermarket in the meats section, poultry are labeled with this kanji: 鶏肉 — and often they are sold by parts: momoniku (モモ肉), which is thigh meat, and muneniku (ムネ肉): breast meat.
+When shopping at a Japanese supermarket in the meats section, poultry is labeled with this kanji: 鶏肉 — and often they are sold by parts: momoniku (モモ肉), which is thigh meat, and muneniku (ムネ肉): breast meat.

 Gyūniku means beef.
 It’s a combination word of gyū (cow) and niku (meat).
 It is pronounced “gyou-knee-coo” (click here to hear it).
 Just like pork, you will usually see gyūniku written in kanji, here is the hiragana: ぎゅうにく.

 Beef can be quite pricey in supermarkets in Japan, especially the Japanese high-grade Kobe wagyū beef.

 Beef tongue is incredibly popular at Japanese yakiniku restaurants.
 You’ll often see it listed at the #1 most popular on the menu.

 Karubi is the boneless short-rib cut of beef.
 It’s soft, tender, and in high-end steakhouses/yakiniku restaurants, it is very well marbled with fat.
 So much so it melts in your mouth.